Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Science.md

 - References: [[Active Inferrence Ontology]] [[ActiveInferenceOntology.pdf]]

-Science is a techne by which technology is produced.

-If our markets are looking for businesses that can account for and and quantify their values, they will need appropriate measurement tools and methodologies.
+If our markets are looking for businesses that can account for and and quantify their values, they will need appropriate methodologies and measurement tools.